make visible: qUEENSLAND

 2.7 Measure: Queensland

-Each rainbow life is represented by a coloured circle.
+Each queer life is represented by a coloured circle.
 There are 217,146 circles reflecting the estimate above.
-This helps visualise how large LGBTQI+ communities are.
+This helps visualise how large queer communities might be.

 3. IN MOTION